Frequently Asked Questions

 To be considered a NYS resident for purposes of receiving the Enhanced Tuition Award, you must have resided in the State for 12 continuous months prior to the term for which the award is being sought.

-You can sign up for an email alert when the application is available on the HESC website here.
+The application is available on the HESC website here.

 Yes.
 Students who are currently attending Saint Rose are eligible to receive an Enhanced Tuition Award, provided they are currently on track to complete their degree on time.